meteotest/h5pySWMR/README.md

 Prerequisites
 -------------

 It probably works with any recent version of Python, h5py, and redis.
 But I've only tested it with Python 2.7/3.4 and the following library versions:

-* h5py 2.3.1
+* h5py 2.3.1 to 2.5
 * redis 2.10.3

 See http://www.h5py.org for h5py requirements (basically NumPy, Cython and the HDF5 C-library).